Who’s your county’s claim to fame? Here are 32 famous Irish people, one from every county in Ireland.

 Cork: Graham Norton

-Graham Norton is an actor and television personality.
-He is also known for his role in popular Irish sitcom Father Ted.
+Graham Norton is an Irish comedian, actor and television personality.
+He is also known for his role in popular Irish sitcom Father Ted, one of the best Irish TV shows of all time.
+See where Graham Norton ranks on IB4UD’s article on Ireland’s 10 most famous gay & lesbian people of all time.

 Derry: Saoirse-Monica Jackson